mdwarfgeek/eb/README.md

 Light curve generator (directory src)
 -------------------------------------

 Only a C99 compiler should be needed.
-Some x86-specific assembly optimizations are included, which need a compiler supporting GNU syntax for inline assembler.
-If another compiler or architecture is used, these are currently disabled.
-More assembly language optimizations (particularly of the elliptic integrals) are in the works.

 Python module (directory python)
 --------------------------------